-If you want to create a bustling town or village in Minecraft then you will have to populate it with many Villagers.
+If you want to create a bustling town or village in Minecraft, you must populate it with many Villagers.
 Villagers in Minecraft can grow to be very useful and are programmed to act like real people if you use them properly.
 You can even breed and grow these Villagers into adults to serve the greater community.

 Baby Villagers grow into Adult Villagers in approximately 20 mins in Minecraft.
-However, you need to be nearby for them to grow, enough to have the area they are in rendered on screen.
-If you are outside of the render distance they will seize to grow.
+However, you need to be nearby for them to grow enough to have their area rendered on screen.
+They will seize to grow if you are outside of the render distance.
 So stay close for 20 mins to make babies grow into adults.

 Say that you have already created a village in Minecraft with actual grown-up Villagers.
 If you have provided a hospitable environment for these guys, then they will potentially get down to some loving and spawn Baby Villagers to annoy the ever-living hell out of you.
 Luckily, they do grow up into actual functioning members of society.

 These tiny twerps run around the village, entering anyone’s home at will and gawking at others villagers and you.
 They group around and play chase with each other and jump on beds.